 Simon’s academic experience includes having taught graduate and postgraduate students at the University of the Witwatersrand, the University of Western Australia, and Murdoch University.

-Skilled at managing large multidisciplinary teams of consultants and coordinating missions, Simon is an experienced communicator.
+He is skilled at managing large multidisciplinary teams of consultants and coordinating missions, and is an experienced communicator.
 He has delivered keynote addresses, presentations and run conferences, workshops and training sessions.

 Skilled at working across various geographic and economic contexts, Simon’s technical expertise is crucial in a rapidly changing world where – more then ever before – place defines strategy.

 See a selection of testimonials from previous clients.

 Also see case studies of Simon White’s work.
 These include studies of public-private partnerships for industry development (Rwanda), asset-based regional economic development (Australia), sector-based business environment reform (global), business advocacy (Botswana), and sustainable enterprise development (global).

 Simon is an experienced writer and is comfortable with a variety of writing formats.
 Below is a sample of his reports.